Luciddreamx111/rag-recruitment-task/README.md

 ## Limitations

 This is a small educational RAG system designed around the provided document set.
 The retrieval system uses a relatively simple embedding + cosine similarity approach, so semantically related but less relevant passages can sometimes rank highly.

-It is intentionally kept simple to make the retrieval and generation pipeline visible and understandable rather than hiding the process behind a high-level RAG framework.
+It is intentionally kept simple to make the retrieval and generation pipeline visible.

-## How to Run

 The project was developed in Google Colab.

-1. Open the `.ipynb` notebook in Google Colab.
-2. Run the setup and document-loading cells.
-3. Run the chunking and embedding steps.
-4. Run the retrieval and RAG pipeline.
-5. Start the interactive Q&A loop.
-6. Ask questions about the provided documents.

 ## Project Structure